Kun-kz/Mission-to-Mars/README.md

 - Software: Python, MongoDB, Flask

 ## Results
-The following is the screenshot of the HTML page:
+The following was the screenshot of the HTML page:

 ![](127.0.0.1_5000_.png)